Frequently Asked Questions

 If you miss the Welcome Meeting, your tour leader will leave a note at reception for you with any information you may need and with instructions for the next morning.

 If you have paid in advance for an arrival transfer, Istanbul airport are no longer permitted to present branded/company signs.
 At the Istanbul Airport (IST) G Adventures has been allocated the characters: 'M55'.
-Please look for an individual carrying this sign upon arrival at Istanbul airport.
-They will be standing in front of the Gloria Jeans Coffee Shop, located directly outside the immigration area.
+Since welcoming staff are not allowed to the airport, to get to M55, you need to exit the airport from GATE 13.

 Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so they may return your call and assist you as soon as possible.